-(€ million) Full year 2021 Full year 2020 restated ^a I - Cash flow from continuing operations A - NET CASH GENERATED BY/(USED IN) OPERATING ACTIVITIES x Net profit/(loss) from continuing operations 173 46 Adjustments: Share of (profits)/losses of joint ventures and associates, net of dividends received (3) 11 Dividends from non-consolidated companies (4) (3) Net charges to/(reversals of) depreciation, amortisation and impairment of property, plant and equipment and intangible assets and non-current provisions 127 196 Net charges to amortisation and impairment expense and other adjustments to right of use of leased assets 47 66 Gains and losses on asset disposals (29) (31) Income taxes, including uncertain tax positions 101 95 Income taxes paid (120) (137) Other income and expenses with no cash effect (5) Cash flow after income from net surplus cash/cost of net debt, interest expense on lease obligations and income taxes paid 238 Reclassification of income from net surplus cash/cost of net debt and interest expense on lease obligations (3) (7) Changes in working capital requirements related to operating activities (including current impairment and provisions) ^a 271 157 Net cash generated by/(used in) operating activities 554 388 B - NET CASH GENERATED BY/(USED IN) INVESTING ACTIVITIES Purchase price of property, plant and equipment and intangible assets (193) (160) Proceeds from disposals of property, plant and equipment and intangible assets 45 51 Net liabilities related to property, plant and equipment and intangible assets (8) Purchase price of non-consolidated companies and other investments (3) Proceeds from disposals of non-consolidated companies and other investments 1 - Net liabilities related to non-consolidated companies and other investments - - Purchase price of investments in consolidated activities (14) Proceeds from disposals of investments in consolidated activities - - Net liabilities related to consolidated activities - - Other effects of changes in scope of consolidation: cash of acquired and divested companies 1 - Other cash flows related to investing activities: changes in loans, dividends received from non-consolidated companies 6 (12) Net cash generated by/(used in) investing activities (157) (129) C - NET CASH GENERATED BY/(USED IN) FINANCING ACTIVITIES Capital increases/(reductions) paid by shareholders and non-controlling interests and other transactions between shareholders (1) (16) Dividends paid to shareholders of the parent company (152) (325) Dividends paid by consolidated companies to non-controlling interests (2) (2) Change in current and non-current debt (543) 19 Repayment of lease obligations (48) (71) Income from net surplus cash/cost of net debt and interest expense on lease obligations 3 7 Other cash flows related to financing activities (1) 7 Net cash generated by/(used in) financing activities (744) (381) D - EFFECT OF FOREIGN EXCHANGE FLUCTUATIONS 92 (91) Change in net cash position (A + B + C + D) (255) (213) Net cash position at start of period 4,219 4,204 Net cash flows (255) (213) Non-monetary flows - - Held-for-sale operations 152 228 Net cash position at end of period 4,116 4,219 II - Cash flows from discontinued operations Net cash position at start of period 716 488 Net cash flows 447 228 Net cash position at end of period 1,163 716
+(€ million) Financial year 2022 Financial year 2021 I - Cash flow from continuing operations A. NET CASH GENERATED BY/(USED IN) OPERATING ACTIVITIES ¥ Net profit/(loss) from continuing operations 163 173 Adjustments: Share of profits/losses reverting to joint ventures and associates, net of dividends received 20 (3) Dividends from non-consolidated companies (8) (4) Net charges to/(reversals of) depreciation, amortisation and impairment of property, plant and equipment and intangible assets and non-current provisions 192 127 Net charges to amortisation and impairment expense and other adjustments to right of use of leased assets 38 47 Gains and losses on asset disposals (22) (29) Income taxes, including uncertain tax positions 83 101 Income taxes paid (92) (120) Other income and expenses with no cash effect (12) (6) Cash flow after income from net surplus cash/cost of net debt, interest expense on lease obligations and income taxes paid 362 286 Reclassification of income from net surplus cash/cost of net debt and interest expense on lease obligations (9) (3) Changes in working capital related to operating activities (including current impairment and provisions) ^a (46) 271 Net cash generated by/(used in) operating activities 307 554 B. NET CASH GENERATED BY/(USED IN) INVESTING ACTIVITIES 1 Purchase price of property, plant & equipment and intangible assets (127) (193) Proceeds from disposals of property, plant & equipment and intangible assets 44 45 Net liabilities related to property, plant and equipment and intangible assets 5 Purchase price of non-consolidated companies and other investments (1) (3) Proceeds from disposals of non-consolidated companies and other investments 12 1 Net liabilities related to non-consolidated companies and other investments Purchase price of investments in consolidated activities (39) (14) Proceeds from disposals of investments in consolidated activities 0 Net liabilities related to consolidated activities 16 Other effects of changes in scope of consolidation: cash of acquired or divested companies 1 1 Other cash flows related to investing activities: changes in loans, dividends received from non-consolidated companies 32 6 Net cash generated by/(used in) investing activities (57) (157) C. NET CASH GENERATED BY/(USED IN) FINANCING ACTIVITIES Capital increases/(reductions) paid by shareholders and non-controlling interests and other transactions between shareholders 330 (1) Dividends paid to shareholders of the parent company (274) (152) Dividends paid by consolidated companies to non-controlling interests (3) (2) Change in current and non-current debt 15 (543) Repayment of lease obligations (42) (48) Income from net surplus cash/cost of net debt and interest expense on lease obligations 9 3 Other cash flows related to financing activities 399 (1) Net cash generated by/(used in) financing activities 434 (744) D. EFFECT OF FOREIGN EXCHANGE FLUCTUATIONS 27 92 Change in net cash position (A + B + C + D) 711 (255) Net cash position at start of period 4,116 4,219 Net cash flows 711 (255) Non-monetary flows - Held-for-sale operations (836) 152 Net cash position at end of period 3,991 4,116 II - Cash flows from discontinued operations Net cash position at start of period 1,163 716 Net cash flows (372) 447 Net cash position at end of period 791 1,163